Skip to content

 Pro tip

-If you've never used the espresso zone of the dial for AeroPress, try the short style at least once: setting 18, 1:00 steep, water at 90°C. You get a dense concentrate, close to a long espresso, perfect for mixing with milk or drinking as a ristretto-AeroPress.
+If you've never pushed the grind fine for AeroPress, try the short style at least once: setting 7, 1:00 steep, water at 90°C. You get a dense concentrate, close to a long espresso, perfect for mixing with milk or drinking as a ristretto-AeroPress.

 V60